 Roberto Bautista Agut captures his first Doha title

-Always in top-form on week-1, Roberto Bautista Agut delivers a command performance in Doha
+Always in top-form week-1, Roberto Bautista Agut's command performance in Doha

 This is a week Roberto Bautista Agut will always remember.
 Ranked World #24 to start the season, he came into the Qatar ExxonMobil Open as the 7-seed.

 In the Quarterfinals, he eliminated Stan Wawrinka – who’s back in Grand Slam shape after a dodgy 2018 spent acclimating to a surgically enhanced knee.

 In the Semifinals – down a set and a break – Roberto came-back to outplay and outlast World #1 Novak Djokovic.

 And in the Championship match, he scored a deciding-set victory over 2-time Doha Finalist Tomas Berdych.

 The Spaniard was an absolute machine all week.

 During the Djokovic Semifinal, Roberto essentially lost set-1 before the first changeover.
 But he endured, extended rallies and refused to cave.